 An exhibition by the 42nd group of MAK Center Artists and Architects-in-Residence.

-For their installation at the Schindler House, Stockholm-based architects Carl Fransson and Thomas Paltiel of studio nāv refer to the year 1809, when Philipp Bozzini introduced the “Lichtleiter”—the first endoscope—a light conductor to examine the inner workings of the human body, expanding the scope of ‘seeing’ from the exterior to the interior.
-Narrated as an open-ended reading of inscription and visibility, their sculptural and audio installation stems from their personal exploration of solar sites in the Mojave Desert, and stretches into a speculative reading of spatial structures and psycho-social realities—unfolding as a loose genealogy of design, American gothic, and sonic fiction.
-Sound elements are produced in collaboration with Mya Gomez.
+For their installation at the Schindler House, Stockholm-based architects Carl Fransson and Thomas Paltiel of studio nāv referred to the year 1809, when Philipp Bozzini introduced the “Lichtleiter”—the first endoscope—a light conductor to examine the inner workings of the human body, expanding the scope of ‘seeing’ from the exterior to the interior.
+Narrated as an open-ended reading of inscription and visibility, their sculptural and audio installation stemmed from their personal exploration of solar sites in the Mojave Desert, and stretched into a speculative reading of spatial structures and psycho-social realities—unfolding as a loose genealogy of design, American gothic, and sonic fiction.
+Sound elements were produced in collaboration with Mya Gomez.

-Knowing the way in which Los Angeles’s residential modernist architecture has been depicted in literature and films as uncanny and suspicious, Berlin- and Vienna-based artist Nadim Vardag purposefully stages that sense onsite in the Schindler House, the origin point of local modernism.
-Appropriating the famous opening scene from the film Touch of Evil, a legendarily dark single panning camera, Vardag confronts the visitors to the house with an image of the site as one of trouble.
-Using a digital model of the house, Vardag has recreated the scene at Kings Road via a video that will play as part of his installation.
-The same unsettling sense is brought to modernist décor: a number of hybridized, fused-together pieces of ‘furniture’ made from manipulated household industrial materials will be presented.
-The objects antagonize the furniture of the typical modern interior, in much the same fashion as Vardag’s video piece alters one’s perception of the Schindler House.
+Knowing the way in which Los Angeles’s residential modernist architecture has been depicted in literature and films as uncanny and suspicious, Berlin- and Vienna-based artist Nadim Vardag purposefully staged that sense onsite in the Schindler House, the origin point of local modernism.
+Appropriating the famous opening scene from the film Touch of Evil, a legendarily dark single panning camera, Vardag confronted visitors to the house with an image of the site as one of trouble.
+Using a digital model of the house, Vardag recreated the scene at Kings Road via a video that played as part of his installation.
+The same unsettling sense was brought to modernist décor: a number of hybridized, fused-together pieces of ‘furniture’ made from manipulated household industrial materials were presented.
+The objects antagonized the furniture of the typical modern interior, in much the same fashion as Vardag’s video piece altered one’s perception of the Schindler House.